dvklopfenstein/ReactomePy/doc/md/README_download_hints.md

 rather than open an issue in this repo.

-## HINTS for Downloading the Reactome Knowledgebase
+## Hints for downloading the Reactome Knowledgebase
 1. [**Download the Reactome database**](#1-download-the-reactome-database)
 2. [**Uncompress and extract the database**](#2-uncompress-and-extract-the-reactome-database-in-neo4j-format)
 3. [**Ensure the graph.db directory does not exist in the Neo4j directory structure**](#3-ensure-the-graphdb-directory-does-not-exist-in-the-neo4j-directory-structure)